 Before becoming a PITC demonstration program, the room for infants and toddlers had one door and was divided with furniture.

-Funding from the California Department of Education’s Child Development Division enabled Grossmont to transform the big room for infants and toddlers shown in the original floorplan into two small ones.
+Funding from the California Department of Education’s Early Education and Support Division enabled Grossmont to transform the big room for infants and toddlers shown in the original floorplan into two small ones.
 In small care spaces, the program can offer individualized care in small groups as recommended by the PITC.
 Architect and PITC Faculty member Louis Torelli consulted on the project and a local design firm redesigned the space.
 To create two separate care spaces, a second entrance was added as well as a nap room and small service area for the infant group.
 The space was divided with angled full and half walls, creating an infant room for 6 children (approximately 6 –18 months of age) and a toddler room for 8 children (approximately 12 months to two years).
 Here’s the layout now:

 The new layout creates a series of mini rooms, as in a cozy home.
 There is a playroom, a bedroom, a kitchen dining area and, a big favorite of the children and infant/toddler care teachers, the parlor.
 Mirrors allow supervision of blind spots.
 The new observation room, which is used by college students, staff, families, and demonstration program visitors, is behind the teacher.